Mounting pressure on health care budgets worldwide has focused attention on how best to organise health care systems and the spending within them.

 |C1 Advanced and C2 Proficiency||176, minimum 169 in each component|

 |TOEFL||87, minimum 21 in each component|

 For more information see our English language requirements.

 You can apply and send all your documentation electronically through our online system.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.

 We accept applications to the PGCert course during certain periods.
-Application dates for 2019/20, together with supplementary information and advice, are available on the Department for Economics and Related Studies website.
+For application dates, together with supplementary information and advice, see How to apply.